tacc-wbomar/Core-Styles/README.md

 const coreStyles = require('core-styles');

 coreStyles(
-  // Parse CSS files from which directory `path/to/your/css/src`,
+  // Parse CSS files from which directory (required) `path/to/your/css/src`,
-  // Output CSS files to which directory `path/to/put/css/output`, {
+  // Output CSS files to which directory (required) `path/to/put/css/output`, {
-    // List of YAML config files
+    // List of YAML config files (optional)
     // (The first file is merged on top of the base config.)
     // (Each successive file overwrites the file before it.)
     // SEE: https://github.com/postcss/postcss-load-config#postcssrc